tldr-pages/tldr/pages/linux/btrbk.md

 `sudo btrbk list`

-- Print what run command would do:
+- Print what would happen in a run without making the displayed changes:

 `sudo btrbk --verbose dryrun`